Co-winner: The Film London Jarman Award 2020

 Discovery Award Long-list, British Independent Film Awards 2019

-UAL Reader and Lecturer, artist and film-maker, Andrea Luka Zimmerman’s latest feature film Here for Life [Modern Films and Artangel] comes to cinemas this week.
-It’s the product of a three-year long collaboration with co-director Adrian Jackson, founder of Cardboard Citizens, a theatre project with, by and for people who have experienced homelessness, with production design by Fred Meller, Director of the Performance programme at Central Saint Martins, UAL.
+UAL and Central Saint Martins Reader and Lecturer, artist and film-maker, Andrea Luka Zimmerman’s latest feature film Here for Life [Modern Films and Artangel] is the product of a 3 year long collaboration with co-director Adrian Jackson of Cardboard Citizens - a theatre project with, by and for people who have experienced homelessness.
+Production design is by Fred Meller, Director of the Performance programme at Central Saint Martins, UAL.

 "An uncommon story told on common ground"